California governor to visit El Salvador to talk immigration

 He met Thursday with Central American community leaders in Los Angeles to discuss the challenges facing families in El Salvador, Guatemala and Honduras.
 Angelica Salas, executive director of the Coalition for Humane Immigrant Rights, said she appreciated Newsom's efforts to start dialogue with immigrant groups.

-California is home to the nation's busiest border crossing at San Ysidro in San Diego and has more than 400,000 El Salvadoran immigrants — more than any other Central American nation, according to the Migration Policy Institute.
+California is home to the nation's busiest border crossing at San Ysidro in San Diego and has more than 680,000 El Salvadoran immigrants, according to Newsom.

 The governor will travel there from April 7 to 10.